bezda/xync/README.md

    * [Monitoring keys for changes](#monitoring-keys-for-changes)

 ## Working with deployments
-Zync's primary purpose is to provide a simple event bus interface for deploying modules across a cluster of Vert.x instances.
+Xync's primary purpose is to provide a simple event bus interface for deploying modules across a cluster of Vert.x instances.
 This feature was originally being developed for [Vertigo](http://github.com/kuujo/vertigo), but I decided to abstract the feature in order to provide it as a general use tool for Vert.x users.

 ### Deploying modules
-Zync provides an event bus based interface for deployments.
-To deploy modules via the event bus, simply send a `deploy` message to the `zync` address.
+Xync provides an event bus based interface for deployments.
+To deploy modules via the event bus, simply send a `deploy` message to the `cluster` address.

 Module deployment messages support the following options:
 * `type` (optional) - The `module` deployment type is only supported
 * `id` (required) - The unique deployment ID.
-This is required upon deployment since Zync deployments can span multiple instances over their lifetime.
+This is required upon deployment since Xync deployments can span multiple instances over their lifetime.
 The deployment ID is used as a fixed reference for undeploying modules.
 * `group` - The HA group to which to deploy the module.